MDIL-SNU/SIMPLE-NN/docs/examples/examples.rst

 For our experience, :math:`b=1.0` and automatically selected :math:`c` shows reasonable results.
 To check the effect of scale function, use the following script for visualizing the force error distribution according to :math:`\rho(\mathbf{G})^{-1}`.
-In the script below, :gray:`test_result_noscale` is the test result file from the training without scale function and :gray:`test_result_wscale` is the test result file from the training with scale function.
+In the script below, :code:`test_result_noscale` is the test result file from the training without scale function and :code:`test_result_wscale` is the test result file from the training with scale function.

 ::